PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Layout.md

 	public System.Windows.Thickness Margin { get; set; }

+> This property is a calculated value based on other width inputs, and the layout system.
+The value is set by the layout system itself, based on an actual rendering pass, and may therefore lag slightly behind the set value of properties such as Width that are the basis of the input change.

+	public double ActualWidth { get; }
+	public double ActualHeight { get; }

 > Elements that have margins set will not typically constrain the size of the specified Margin if the allotted rectangle space is not large enough for the margin plus the element content area.
 The element content area will be constrained instead when layout is calculated.
 The only case where margins would be constrained also is if the content is already constrained all the way to zero.

-	public double ActualWidth { get; }
-	public double ActualHeight { get; }

 	public double Width { get; set; }
 	public double Height { get; set; }